 Technology and emotion

-Technology will never fully replace the human touch, but today’s technology smartly uses data and automation to create an emotionally intelligent connection with customers.
-The martech and ad tech industry have utilized AI and machine learning to mimic connections that humans would otherwise have with customers.
+Today’s technology smartly uses data and automation to create an emotionally intelligent connection with customers.
+The martech and ad tech industry have utilized AI and machine learning to mimic connections.

 Certain software solutions, such as Optimove, emphasize an emotionally intelligent connection with company’s’ current customer base.
-Their marketing automation software focuses on retention and re-engagement, offering highly personalized content; the company practices the use of emotional connection (through data and automation) to appeal to existing customers’ tastes and preferences.
-They use segmentation, past user behavior, and other data points as part of a smart algorithm to send personalized deals more likely to convert and keep customers loyal.
+Their marketing automation software focuses on retention and re-engagement, offering highly personalized content.
+The company practices the use of emotional connection (through data and automation) to appeal to existing customers’ tastes and preferences.
+They use segmentation, past user behavior, and other data points as part of a smart algorithm to send personalized deals.

 Love at first click, then what?